 Although the live-streaming video aspect is the most compelling use for the Mirage Camera — potentially relegating it to something used at home or only indoors — Lenovo envisions the camera being carried around.
 It’s certainly light and compact enough, and provided the final image quality is as per the test videos, then it would be a welcome companion.
 However, there’s not much room for creativity shooting such wide angle pictures.
 You just point the camera in front of you.
 It certainly couldn’t replace your smartphone, or DSLR.

 There’s also still only emerging interest in 180-degree images, and using a VR headset to view them.
 It’s by far the best way to do so, but it’s still a barrier for many people.
 The Mirage Camera and the Mirage Solo (or other compatible VR headset) go hand in hand together.
 If you’re not into VR, then a panoramic image taken with your phone may suffice should the situation arise.

 That said, if you want to get involved with more immersive, higher-quality 180-degree images, but don’t think you’ll have the need for, or desire to learn how to use, a 360-degree camera , this is a convenient and extremely user-friendly way to do so.
-Lenovo will release the Mirage Camera before the summer, and it’s targeting a price under $300.
+Lenovo will release the Mirage Camera on May 4, 2018, with a price of $300.